Giraffe1010/TextProcessing/VirtualEnvironment.md

 ## Overview

-Virutal Environment is an room for you to play atound your python project without effect your computer and other projects.
+Virutal Environment is a room for you to play around your python project without effect your computer and other projects.

-This file will teachs you how to create python virtual environment and how to activate/deactivate it in vscode.
+This file will teach you how to create python virtual environment and how to activate/deactivate it in vscode.

 ## Step by step

-### Step 1 Open/Create Project
+### Step 1: Open/Create Project

 Open your 'project folder' if you already had a project or create a new one

 ![open folder](img/1-new_project.png)

-### Step 2 Open Terminal
+### Step 2: Open Terminal

 Open the terminal

 ![open Terminal](img/2-open_terminal.png)

-### Step 3 install Virtual Environment package
+### Step 3: install Virtual Environment package

 Type "pip install virtualenv" in the terminal thnen press enter